 Oracle JDBC drivers enable JDBC applications to make PL/SQL calls with Associative Arrays parameters.
-This section describes the methods to access Associative Arrays.

 In PL/SQL, an Associative Array is a set of key-value pairs, where the keys may be PLS\INTEGERS or Strings.
 The keys may have any value and need not be dense.
 From a client application, you can work only with PLS\INTEGER or BINARY\INTEGER keys.